Sign up to receive Waterbucket eNews

 "Asset Management concepts have been around long enough for staff and elected officials to have an awareness of the issues.
 We need to truly begin addressing the struggle to implement.
 One of the big priorities for me this year is to just start bringing Asset Management back to reality.
 The theme that I am now promoting is this, just tell us your story because people can learn from stories.
 It does not have to be perfect.
 We know it is not perfect.
 But do not be afraid to tell the story.
 Passing on knowledge really ...more

-March 1, 2022 is the deadline for historical non-domestic groundwater users to apply for a licence to retain their right to divert and use groundwater …more
+March 1, 2022 was the deadline for historical non-domestic groundwater users to apply for a licence to retain their right to divert and use groundwater.
+The years continue to pass and this water sustainability issue has yet to be resolved…more

 Guided by a vision to reconnect people, fish, land and water